cloudant/CDTDatastore/CONTRIBUTING.md

 **If you add or remove files, run `pod update` in `Tests` to get them into the build.
 Then add them to the workspace, under the CDTDatastore group.**

+_Note_: `rake podupdate` will update all projects' workspaces, which is a useful shortcut.

 When adding files to the workspace, make sure to keep the groups in the workspace up to date with the file locations on the file system.